Table of contents

 Industries like modeling, acting, and public relations often expect photos as part of the application to evaluate personal branding or appearance.
 In international markets, some countries also expect photos for most job roles due to cultural norms.
 If you're unsure whether a photo is required, research the specific expectations of your industry and location.

 In countries like the U.S. and Canada, anti-discrimination laws discourage including photos on resumes to ensure hiring decisions are based on skills and qualifications.
-Many companies avoid resumes with photos for legal reasons and to reduce the risk of bias.
+Many companies avoid considering resumes with photos for legal reasons and to reduce the risk of bias.
 If you're applying in a region where these laws apply, it's safer to avoid including a photo and focus on your professional qualifications instead.

 More resources